oryabkov/SCFD-all/CODING_GUIDELINES.md

 * Forwarding functions are to be inline.
 * Constructors and destructors must *not* be inline.

-Move Inline Method Bodies Out of Class Definitions.
+Move Inline method Bodies Out of Class Definitions.
 Instead of inlining method bodies in a class definition, instead declare the method regularly and define it in the header file below the class definition with an inline specifier:

 ```
 class foo
 {
 public:
     void bar();
 };

 inline void foo::bar()